 This isn’t just a regulatory requirement for RTOs; it’s a practical one as well.
 We invest countless hours in producing the training products we use.
 That makes them valuable.
 Just like any other valuable tool, they need to be taken care of.
 As company assets, they need to be tracked, so that we know what we have, where it is, and what condition it is in.

 Let’s say that you get a sudden call to give a training session at a client company, which you haven’t given for two years.
 You go to your documentation clerk and ask for the package for such-and-such a training session.
-If your documentation is well organized, the clerk can find everything you’ll need to deliver that training in a matter of minutes and deliver it to you.
+If your documentation is well organised, the clerk can find everything you’ll need to deliver that training in a matter of minutes and deliver it to you.
 All you have to do is review the materials, have someone make copies of the handouts, and you’re ready to go.

-On the other hand, if you don’t have well organized documentation, the clerk comes back to you with a partial package, saying, “this is all I’ve got, you didn’t give me the rest.”
+On the other hand, if you don’t have well organised documentation, the clerk comes back to you with a partial package, saying, “this is all I’ve got, you didn’t give me the rest.”
 Now you’ve got a problem.
 It’s been two years since you gave that training, and you don’t remember it all that well.
 You’ve got some information, but you don’t have your audio-video presentation.
 Or you have the audio-video, but not the practical exercises.
 You’ve got to re-create what’s missing.

 Doing things over is never fun.
 Even worse, doing things over is almost always like throwing money down the toilet.
 The time you spend doing work that you’ve already done before, is time that you don’t have available to do other things that you need to.